October 8, 2004

 Lowell Billings no contestó.

-Cuando preguntó ¿Cómo transferir a
+Cuando preguntó ¿Cómo transferir a una

-una maestra que enseñaba a otros
+maestra que enseñaba a otros maestros en

-maestros en USD sobre cómo dar
+USD sobre cómo dar clases a grupos

-clases a grupos bilingües iba a
+bilingües iba a beneficiar?

 De nuevo Billings no contestó.